-Pii is proud to offer its second Aseptic e-book with exclusive insight into the significant trends impacting the aseptic industry.
+Pii is proud to offer its second Aseptic eBook with exclusive insight into the significant trends impacting Parenteral Drug Formulation and Manufacturing.

 This follow-up report focuses on:

 - Better understanding the characteristics of a parenteral drug